buckbaskin/buckbaskin.github.io/content/adding-card-support.md

 - `<meta name="twitter:description" content="{{article.summary}}"></meta>`

 This post is a little shorter than usual, but it adds an interesting feature that I enjoy.

+# 2024-01-02 Update

+I've opted to remove much of the Twitter specific functionality, but may maintain some functionality for compatibilty and "nice" sharing on Mastodon.